spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

     - Region - Choose the desired AWS region where you would like the clusters to be provisioned.
     - SSH Key Pair Name - Choose the desired SSH Key pair.
 SSH key pairs need to be pre-configured on AWS for the desired regions.
 The selected key is inserted into the VMs provisioned.
     - Static Placement - By default, Spectro Cloud uses dynamic placement wherein a new VPC with a public and private subnet is created to place cluster resources for every cluster.
 These resources are fully managed by Spectro Cloud and deleted when the corresponding cluster is deleted.
 Turn on the Static Placement option if its desired to place resources into preexisting VPCs and subnets.
 If the user is making the selection of static Placement of resources, the following placement information need to be provided:
-   	 - Virtual Network
+   	 - Virtual Network: Select the virtual network from drop down menu
-   	 - Control plane Subnet
+	 - Control plane Subnet: Select the control plane network from the drop down
-   	 - Worker Network
+	 - Worker Network: Select the worker network from the drop down.
-    - Make the choice of updating the worker pool in parallel.
+- Make the choice of updating the worker pool in parallel if required.

 <InfoBox>
  The following tags should be added to the public subnet to enable auto subnet discovery for integration with AWS load balancer service.